afu1t/mgt4250sping2024/README.md

        - Catagorical: Date
 4. Columns:

 Many columns in the datasets overlap, so it is important to select the correct ones and get rid of duplicate columns.
-Once data is collected combine datasets in an excel file or merge columns in python on Date
+Once data is collected combine datasets in an excel file or merge columns in python on Date.

 From Fatset:

  - Date: The date of the recorded stock market data.
  - Price: The closing price of NVDA/S&P 500 on that date.
  - CVol (Volume): The trading volume of the NVDA/S&P 500 on that date.
  - % Change: The percentage change in NVDA/S&P 500 closing price from the previous trading day.
 From Yahoo Finance
     - Open: The opening price of NVDA/S&P 500 index on that date.
     - High: The highest trading price NVDA/S&P 500 during the day.